mikeizbicki/ucr-cs100/tutorials/TDD/README.md

   * Realize I didn't think of everything and throw aside my plan and struggle to complete what I set out to do

-The point being I wasted a lot of time not just planning something that wouldn't work, also rewriting code without a clear idea of what my code was doing.
+A lot of time was wasted planning a design that wouldn't work, but also rewriting code without a clear idea of what my code was doing.

 Realizing this pain point I started practicing Test Driven Development.

 ## What is Test Driven Development

 Test Driven Development (TDD) is a [software development process](http://en.wikipedia.org/wiki/Software_development_process).
-Development processes are methodologies to write code in stages (or cycles), so that development is planned and managed easier.
-This helps speeds up development, minimize bugs, and keep a code base managable.
+Development processes are methodologies to write code in stages (or cycles).
+In general these methodologies are meant to help speed up development, minimize bugs, and keep code bases malleable.

-Even though there are many different approuches to development, I prefer TDD because it keeps akin to keeping code simple and robust.
+Even though there are many different approuches to development, I prefer TDD because its style is to keep code simple and robust.

 TDD's development cycle is simple: